 If you’re trying to decide between this rower or those made by other companies, here are some side by side comparisons to consider.

-Price of Peloton rower vs Hydrow vs Concept 2 rower
+Price of Peloton vs Hydrow vs Concept 2 rowers

 Peloton Row: $3,195 plus $44/month all-access membership

-Size of Peloton rower vs Hydrow vs Concept 2 rower
+Size of Peloton vs Hydrow vs Concept 2 rowers

 Peloton Row: Eight feet by two feet, 156 pounds